Evidence highlights

 Monday, October 19, 2009

 Who built these craters?
-They are not natural!
-Once, a meteorite fell to the floor of Mars.
-With great speed.
-He made a crater.
+They're not natural!
+Once, a meteorite fell to the ground of Mars.

 Josef Bauer